PT Blink’s philosophy is grounded in the principles of sustainability and using technology to make the world a better place tomorrow than it is today.

 Absolutely – the social factors have a huge cost impact on the economy, and great potential upside from the value-creation perspective.

 The construction industry in Australia accounts for around 7% of GDP and employs more than one million people but we know there is a productivity issue.
-Labour productivity has remained virtually unchanged for decades globally and construction industry labour productivity has been declining annually in Australia since 2013.
+Labour productivity has remained relatively stagnant for decades globally and construction industry labour productivity has been declining annually in Australia since 2013.

 According to PWC, a 1% increase in productivity would generate A$1.2 billion in savings.
-With Blink DMI™ achieving time savings of up to 40%, at scale we have a real opportunity to turn things around.
+With Blink DMI™ aiming to achieve time savings of up to 40%, at scale we have a real opportunity to turn things around.
 Higher productivity will see affordable and social housing needs met and faster infrastructure development.
-Also improved quality and our ability to significantly reduce operating costs by 15-20% will make producing affordable housing through mechanisms such as the growing build-to-rent sector much more attractive.
+Also improved quality and our ability to reduce operating costs will make producing affordable housing through mechanisms such as the growing build-to-rent sector much more attractive.

 We also see our growing partner ecosystem and open manufacturer marketplace as a key to reigniting our local manufacturing industry and creating new jobs in the regions as we scale.